lextoumbourou/plugin.video.udacity/README.md

 Udacity Plugin for XBMC
 ======================

-Watch Udacity lectures and complete quizzes (no support for Programming Quizes, at this time).
+Watch Udacity lectures and complete quizzes (no support for programming quizzes).

 ## Setup/Installation